raymondworkshop/raymondworkshop/README.md

-Hi, I'm Raymond, I am a freelance developer in hong kong.
+Hi, I'm Raymond, I enjoys working with startups.

 If you’ve got any questions, suggestions or would like to discuss a project then email me at wenlzhao@icloud.com.
 I’d be happy to hear from you.